kjell5317/addon-ddns/README.md

+There is [a new core integration of Home Assistant](https://github.com/brenner-tobias/addon-cloudflared) which does mostly the same.
+I recommend using the integration since it is more efficient than an addon.
+The only feature missing there is to update multiple domains or even zones since you can only have one instance of the integration.

 # DDNS

 This add-on provides a script that updates all A records of a Cloudflare zone with your latest public ip address.